srinivasaprabu/ShreeSai/README.md

 Requirements

    1. Android Version > 5.0
-   2. Manual Permission Required > 6.0 ( For Writing Excel in Internal Storage, accessing Camera and Images from Internal Storage)
+   2. Manual Permission Required > 6.0 ( For Writing Excel in Internal Storage, Accessing Camera and Images from Internal Storage)

 ### Description